 If you are suffering from chronic sinusitis, schedule an initial consultation at Los Angeles Sinus Institute.
 Taking all medical therapies and surgical techniques into consideration, Dr. Zadeh can determine if endoscopic sinus surgery is the most effective and appropriate treatment option for you.

-Endoscopic Sinus Surgery Q&A
+Endoscopic Sinus Surgery FAQs

 Why is endoscopic sinus surgery performed?

-When your nasal passages are obstructed, endoscopic surgery can be performed to reduce bone or cartilage within the nose structure to resolve the problem.
+When your nasal passages are obstructed, endoscopic surgery can be performed to reduce bone or cartilage within the nasal structure to resolve the problem.
 Dr. Zadeh recommends beginning with non-surgical treatments prior to undergoing a surgical procedure.
 However, if non-surgical methods don’t fully resolve the problem, endoscopic sinus surgery can provide relief from blocked airways.

 What are the benefits of endoscopic sinus surgery?